 Baker's unified response.

 These are the answers Baker neighbors are coordinating on.
-The Mobility section is the most critical — prioritize it if you're short on time.
-Filled chips are our recommendations; questions marked "answer freely" have no single unified response.
+The Mobility section is the most critical.
+Prioritize it if you're short on time, and don't be afraid to skip questions.
+Filled chips are our recommendations.
+Questions marked "skip or answer freely" don't have a unified response.
+You can skip them entirely or answer based on your own values.

 Land Use, Housing & Economy Questions 1–5